top of page

 Joint Ventures are tasked with stewarding migratory birds and the habitats on which they depend.
 This most fundamental task requires a robust monitoring network to track trends over time, measure success and failure, adapt our approaches, and re-evaluate priorities.
 The C3JV is committed to working with partners to build upon existing monitoring efforts (ie. MAPS Stations), integrate new technologies (ie. MOTUS), and foster opportunities for undergraduate and graduate research with on-the-ground, applied projects that inform C3JV conservation actions while training the next generation of stewards.

-Successful collaboratives are built of diverse, cross-jurisdictional representatives that reflect the complex issues being tackled.
-Through inclusive engagement that extends beyond traditional actors, new synergies may be waiting, paradigms can shift, and conservation efforts may lurch forward.
+Successful collaboratives are built of partnerships of a range of perspectives.
+Through engagement that extends beyond traditional actors, new synergies may be waiting, paradigms can shift, and conservation efforts may lurch forward.
 The C3JV is eager to explore novel partnerships, and seeks to strengthen our capacity to engage with new audiences.

 Protect, Restore, Enhance

-Perhaps the bread and butter of conservation, the C3JV is eager to support, spearhead, champion, cheerlead, and celebrate efforts that protect key land and seascapes, restore degraded ecosystems, and enhance the functioning of habitats for birds, other wildlife and people.
-Our goal is to strengthen the synergistic efforts happening across the Central Coast as we repair and recover habitats and ecosystems that support the rich bio and cultural diversity definitive of the place we call home.
+Perhaps the bread and butter of conservation, the C3JV is eager to support, spearhead, champion, cheerlead, and celebrate efforts that protect key land and seascapes, restore degraded ecosystems, and enhance the functioning of habitats for birds and other wildlife.
+Our goal is to strengthen the compatible efforts happening across the Central Coast as we repair and recover habitats and ecosystems that support the richness of life definitive of the place we call home.

 Multiple-benefit

-While the C3JV might view landscapes through a 'bird lens', advancing the recovery of migratory birds within the Central Coast and across the Pacific Flyway, the principle of multiple-benefit conservation is a guiding tenant of our approach, both in terms of beyond avifauna and across taxa, but also in the recognition of the socio-ecological linkages inherent to our human and non-human communities.
-While win-win approaches can be challenging to achieve, the C3JV seeks to engage in efforts that "simultaneously benefit local communities of people, enhance ecological function, and improve habitat quality for fish and wildlife."
+While the C3JV might view landscapes through a 'bird lens', advancing the recovery of migratory birds within the Central Coast and across the Pacific Flyway, the principle of multiple-benefit conservation is a guiding tenant of our approach, both in terms of beyond avifauna and across taxa, but also in the recognition of the importance projects play to working lands and rural economies.
+While win-win approaches can be challenging to achieve, the C3JV seeks to engage in efforts that "simultaneously benefit local economies, enhance ecological function, and improve habitat quality for fish and wildlife."

 Scale

 The recovery of birds experiencing long-term declines, the revitalization of anadromous fishes responsible for the health of our watersheds, the reconciliation of past harms between Indigenous and non-indigenous peoples; the solutions will be made at scale, across political constructs, and beyond the fence.
-The C3JV seeks to maintain a vision of the forest between the trees, advancing conservation a the landscape scale, while acknowledging each tree holds a story, each river-mile a step closer to the headwaters, each acre under Indigenous stewardship an embrace towards reconciliation.
+The C3JV seeks to maintain a vision of the forest between the trees, advancing conservation a the landscape scale, while acknowledging each tree holds a story, each river-mile a step closer to the headwaters.